guyzmo/git-repo/README.md

 > have acces to the tool using `git-repo hub …` or `git repo hub …`.
 For the
 > `git hub …` call, you have to set up aliases, see below how to configure that.

+And as a bonus, each time it's adding a new remote, it's updating the `all` remote, so that you can push your code to all your remote repositories in one command:

+    % git push all master

 ### Installation

 You can get the tool using pypi: